 It was nice to have some positive reinforcement after sharing bigger numbers, but a big change happened when folks started asking me how much I was going to run instead of how far I had already run.

-Whenever someone asked how far I was going to run I would say “I’m supposed to run miles”.
+Whenever someone asked how far I was going to run I would say “I’m supposed to run x miles”.
 There was always uncertainty in my answer but as soon as I shared how far I needed to go with someone else, I never let myself stop a run short.

 Even though most people would have no idea how far I actually ran, there was a part of me that had to hold up my end of the bargain.
 I used to feel like sharing how far I was going to run was bragging, but once I realized the effect it had on my accountability, I shared my training schedule with anyone who would listen.
 If I started to doubt myself or get lazy, I always had my after-action reports to friends and coworkers that forced me to finish my workouts.